vishalbelsare/caolele.github.io/README.md

 ## Occupation

-- 2017.4\~present: **Senior AI Engineer**, Activision Blizzard Group, Stockholm, Sweden (London, UK)
+- 2017.4\~present: **AI Engineer**, King, Activision Blizzard Group, Stockholm, Sweden
-  - General study and research in deep learning, reinforcement learning, and time-series modelling.
+  - Develop machine learning platform, and many use cases e.g. un/supervised user profiling, personalized recommendation etc.
-  - Develop the real-time user-profiling platform based on the high-volume event stream from individual game players.
+  - Frontier research survey of AI in Game: i.e. AI that plays the game, AI that creates the game, and AI that understand the game players.

 - 2016.8\~2017.4: **Senior Algorithm Engineer**, Alibaba Group, Beijing, China
   - Fundamental research & application of computer-vision and machine learning algorithms in the data centre of Amap: www.amap.com